Sinh9x0-zz/multithreading/README.md

+# Vowel Count

+Counts all vowels in specified text files using multithreading.
+Mutual exclusion is used to lock processing to avoid conflicts.

-# multithreading-practice
+#
-Small projects built in C++ using multi-threading concepts and mutual exclusion principles — Edit